rismm/tp/docs/DeveloperGuide.md

 - `Inventory`: For getting the list of items in the inventory
 - `Ui`: To notify the user about the successful execution of `FindCommand`

-The following sequence diagram shows the execution of a FindCommand
+The following sequence diagram shows the execution of a FindCommand<br>
 ![FindCommandSequence](uml-diagrams/FindCommandSequence.png)

 1. The `SuperTracker` class calls the `execute` method of `FindCommand`